jaredparkinson/dotfiles/README.md

-# jldeen does dotfiles - forked from holman's repo
+# jared does dotfiles - forked from jldeen's repo

 ### WSL Configuration / Install
 Run the following to configure WSL from scratch...